dashkite/dashkite.com/www/q-and-a/index.md

 A DashKite community may be created by anyone.
 Creators are moderators and may delegate additional moderators.
 That means if they see abuse, they don't need to report it and put their faith in some opaque process or algorithm, they can take matters into their own hands and ban the abusers.
 People banned from a community are “ghosted” for its members—it's as if they didn't exist.

-##### You're just crowd-sourcing the moderation.
+##### You're just crowdsourcing the moderation.
 That just makes it someone else's problem.
 Why pay for a service where you have do all the work?

 The subscription is to pay for the service itself, in place of ads, not to pay for moderation.
 The difference is you're the customer now, you're empowered.